alianschiavoncini/astro-sticky-buttons/readme.txt

 1. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).

 == Changelog ==
+= 1.2.0 =
+* Added full compatibility with WordPress version 6.6.1.
+* Added security checks to the code

 = 1.1.0 =
 * Added new settings: it is possible to choose which post type or taxonomy as well as custom post type and custom taxonomy to display the sticky buttons bar (recommended method).
 Don't need to use the shortcode [astro-sticky-buttons] to display the sticky buttons bar.